AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

         <p>varchar</p>
       </td>
       <td>
         <p>Used to define the source which resulted in the touchpoint.
-This can be parsed out from the URL from utm_source, generically set as “CRM Campaign” if it was synced from the CRM, or if Marketo Measure is able to resolve an ad, it may be values such as “Google AdWords” or “Facebook.”
-Referred to in the CRM as “Touchpoint Source”.</p>
+This can be parsed out from the URL from utm_source, generically set as "CRM Campaign" if it was synced from the CRM, or if Marketo Measure is able to resolve an ad, it may be values such as "Google AdWords" or "Facebook."
+Referred to in the CRM as "Touchpoint Source".</p>
       </td>
       <td>
         <p>linkedin</p>